optui/recon/README.md

     - The filtered projections are **back-projected** over an image along their angles.
     - By combining all back-projected images, the original image is approximated.

-#### Example of a cube's sinogram and reconstructed cross section without filtering
+#### Example of a cube's sinogram and reconstructed cross section using Back Projection

 ![Cube Sinogram Image](media/sinogram_and_cross-section_reconstruction.png "Cube Sinogram")